NooneBug/obsidian_vaults/Entity_typing_sota/paper/2019 Xiong - Imposing Label-Relational Inductive Bias for Extremely Fine-Grained Entity Typing.md

 The architecture is composed as follows:

-- Words are represented with GloVe [[Encoders - Pretrained Word Embeddings]] and positional embeddings
+- Words are represented with GloVe #pretrained_word_embeddings_glove  and positional embeddings
-- Context is encoded with Bi-LSTM + self attention [[Encoders - Neural Based Models - Recurrent architectures]] [[Encoders - Neural Based Models - Attention based architectures]]
+- Context is encoded with Bi-LSTM + self attention #encoders_with_recurrent_architecture  #encoder_with_attention
 - Entity mention is encoded with char CNN and self-attention
 - Context and entity mention encodings are fed into a network with attention instead of being concatenated
 - Type embeddings are extracted from the learned weight matrix for types [[Models with Type Representations]] enhanced with